 Lantau Island and Giant Buddha Day Trip from Hong Kong

 Pay a visit to the Giant Buddha, visit Po Lin (Precious Lotus) Monastery and explore the island of Lantau on this incredible tour, complete with a professional and friendly guide.
 Price: $153.
 More info.

 Hong Kong Island Half-Day Tour including Peak Tram

 Get to know the ins and outs of Hong Kong island during this comprehensive half-day tour that touches on all the highlights.
 Price: $40.
 More info.

 Deciding where to stay in Hong Kong

 As a closing note, let’s summarize this travel guide.
 We covered the best areas of Hong Kong so you can decide which part of town you want to stay in.

 Top 5 areas to stay in Hong Kong

-As you have seen in this article, there are a lot of things to explore, and deciding where to stay in Hong Kong is important.
+As you have seen in this article, there are plenty of things to explore, and deciding where to stay in Hong Kong is important.
 Whether you stay in Shatin, Tsim Sha Tsui, Central, Causeway Bay or Mong Kok, all those neighborhoods are in good locations.